JohnstonKirimo/MySQL/Advanced_Topics/test.md

 - An overview of some operations and functions that are crucial for intermediate and advanced sql analysts/devs
 - Sample code and explanation provided
+- Understanding and correctly using these functions greatly enhances one's efficiency in their work